sschwetz/sschwetz.github.io/_posts/2022-05-20-clearing-interfaces-on-provision-and-aruba-os.md

    Utilization Rx  :     0 %              Utilization Tx  : 05.38 %
 ```

-To clear the interface statistics the command is `clear statistics <interfaces>` if you wish to clear them all you can use `clear statistics all`
+To clear the interface statistics, the command is `clear statistics <interfaces>` if you wish to clear them all, you can use `clear statistics all`

 ```
 Switch1# show int 1/48